puppetlabs/puppetlabs-postgresql/REFERENCE.md

 ### postgresql::server::db

-@ summary Define for conveniently creating a role, database and assigning the correctpermissions.
+Define for conveniently creating a role, database and assigning the correctpermissions.

 #### Parameters